CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Brackets/Bracket_BlockState.md

 Please refer to [the respective wiki entry](/Vanilla/Blocks/IBlockState/) for further information.

 Note that this bracket handler will create a reference to one specific blockstate.
-If you would like to be able to match against multiple blockstates, please refer to [the IBlockStateMatcher wiki entry].
+If you would like to be able to match against multiple blockstates, please refer to [the IBlockStateMatcher wiki entry](/Vanilla/Blocks/IBlockStateMatcher).

 ## Examples